getgrav/grav-learn/pages/09.troubleshooting/01.page-not-found/docs.md

 ### Missing .htaccess File

-The first thing to check is if you have the provided `.htaccess` file at the root of your Gav installation.
+The first thing to check is if you have the provided `.htaccess` file at the root of your Grav installation.
 Because this is a **hidden** file, you won't normally see this in your explorer or finder windows.
 If you have extracted Grav then **selected** and **moved** or **copied** the files, you may well have left this very important file behind.

 It is **strongly advised** to unzip Grav and move the **entire folder** into place, then simply rename the folder.
 This will ensure all the files retain their proper positions.